bespinian/serverless-workshop/README.md

 To deploy the function from level-4, and it's required resources, follow the steps below.
 You can also use this to deploy it to your own AWS account with very few commands.

+> Note!
+>
+> If you have done some extra work and already deployed the previous levels with Terraform, you may skip this level, as it redeploys the code from level 4.

 ### Prerequisites

 For this step, need Terraform installed on your machine.
 Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

+Furthermore, you need to have valid credentials for your AWS user set up in your terminal.
+You can test that by running the `aws sts get-caller-identity` command.
+You should see some basic information about your user.
+If that doesn't work, go back to the first "Already done?
+Try some bonus steps!" section in Level 0.
+There, in "Try it with the AWS CLI!", follow the "Installation" and "Authentication" instructions.

 ### Steps

-> Note!
->
-> If you have done some extra work and already deployed the previous levels with Terraform, you may skip this level, as it redeploys the code from level 4.

 1. Copy the Terraform module and the function code to a separate working directory